-NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the season
+NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the year

 If there's one thing I've learned about NFL over the past few years, it's that if your star receiver is willing to do the chicken dance with you in public, then you still have his support.

-Ironically, the one quarterback we should be worrying about in this game is Aaron Rodgers .
-Not only did he get beat up by the Falcons on Sunday, he's going up against the only NFL team that he has never beaten (besides the Packers).
-That's right, in a stat that's almost impossible to believe, Rodgers has beaten 30 NFL teams in his career, but is winless against the Bengals (0-2).
+Ironically, the one quarterback who we should be worrying about in this game is Aaron Rodgers .
+Not only did he get beat up by the Falcons on Sunday, but he's going up against the only NFL team that he's never beaten (Besides the Packers)/ That's right, in a stat that's almost impossible to believe, Rodgers has beaten a total of 30 teams in the NFL during his career, but is winless against the Bengals (0-2).
 Not to mention, the Bengals are 10-3-2 in their past 15 games against NFC teams.

 This has all the classic makings of an upset: Rodgers is going against his Kryponite, the Bengals should be inspired after watching their coordinator get fired and Cincy knows that dropping to 0-3 is a playoff death sentence.